-It’s a good topic, but nothing that’s going to change the world on it’s own.
-It’s mildly amusing, but not something that listeners would think, “I have to turn in to hear them talk about names”.
+It’s a good topic, but nothing that’s going to change the world.
+It’s mildly amusing, but not something listeners would think, “I have to tune in to hear them talk about these names”.

 What makes it work is how they play together.
-The way they talk about it makes this content leap out of the speakers!
+How they talk about it makes this content leap out of the speakers!

 Content is important.
-It’s part of the structure of the home.
+It’s part of the structure.
 Even the best personalities can’t just turn on the mic and start talking about whatever comes to mind.

-But personality success is not just about the content.
-Content is just a prop for the the fun they have with each other.
+But personality success is not just about content.
+Content is a prop for the the fun they have with each other.
 And that fun is contagious.

 The personality or content question will continue to be asked because it’s easier to improve content than develop personality.
 Just as it’s easier for a good crew to build a solid house than design and decorate a home.